VaclavSynacek/mecela/README.md

 Repeat until mecela writes your rules are [MECE](https://en.wikipedia.org/wiki/MECE_principle).
-Now you can be sure you have categorized all lines in the log file to your patterns. and hopefully your undestanding of the legacy system is much greater than when you started.
+Now you can be sure you have categorized all lines in the log file to your patterns.
+And hopefully your undestanding of the legacy system is much greater than when you started.

 ### Format of regex file